libp2p/interface-connection/README.md

 - `JavaScript` - `conn.encryption`

 This property contains the encryption method being used in the connection.
-It is `undefined` until the connection has been upgraded.
+It is `undefined` if the connection is not encrypted.

 #### Tags